unofficialmonzocommunity/Code-of-Conduct/README.md

 # Consequences for breaking the rules 🚨

 We take a strong stance on enforcing our community guidelines.
-In severe cases, such as posting content that we have zero tolerance on, we will immediately ban and remove the user from our community.
+In severe cases, such as posting content that we have zero tolerance on, we will immediately ban and remove the user from Slack.

 For other violations, we’ll follow these steps -

 First offence: we’ll issue a formal warning, through the community or a Slack Direct Message.
 Whenever a warning is issued, we will refer back to this document and indicate the part of the Code of Conduct we feel has been breached.

 Second offence: a further warning will be issued, in stronger terms.
-Offenders will be reminded of the consequences of continuing to break the Code of Conduct - which can include suspension or removal from the Community.
+Offenders will be reminded of the consequences of continuing to break the Code of Conduct - which can include suspension or removal from Slack.

 Third offence: we will take an action.
-This can be a short-term suspension (for repeated misbehaviour), a long-term suspension (for repeated misbehaviour on a large scale, or a significant incident), or outright removal from the Slack channel (for extremely serious situations).
+This can be a short-term suspension (for repeated misbehaviour), a long-term suspension (for repeated misbehaviour on a large scale, or a significant incident), or outright removal from Slack (for extremely serious situations).

 For future offences, if - following a suspension - the user returns and continues to be disruptive and act contrary to the above agreements, a full removal will be implemented without warning.